anachrocomputer/flappy101/README.md

 # Flappy 101

 A simple game for the Compukit UK101.
-Written for Ludum Dare Mini-LD number 50: DEMAKE.
+Written for Ludum Dare Mini-LD \#50: DEMAKE in March 2014.

 ## Implementation